marlbones/CFA-Term-1-Major-Project-Portfolio/README.md

 ***
 # Outstanding Issues
 - Update and adjust projects section with actual projects (when you make them).
+- Update linkedin link with actual linked in
 - Continue to update skills section.
 - Continue to work on site responsiveness.
-Currently not as engaging and alignments slightly off in "Ipad view".
+Currently not as engaging and alignments off in "Ipad view".
+- Create "view more" buttons when projects and pages for projects.
+- Images need to be resized so page loads quicker.
+- Additional refactoring of code required.